 Classical music fans in town between September 2 and 21 should track the schedule of the Dvořák Prague International Music Festival, which includes orchestral concerts and other events around the city.

 TAKE A CITYWIDE TOUR IN BEIJING

-Four Seasons Hotel Beijing offers two full-day tours led by private guides – one to the Great Wall and the other to sights in the capital city.
-On either tour, guests will proceed by limousine, and enjoy a local lunch before heading back to the Hotel for a special seasonal dinner.
-If you choose to visit the Great Wall, you’ll also explore Jinhai Lake.
-Those who opt for the capital city excursion will experience a rickshaw tour in addition to visiting Drum Tower and the Sanlitun area.
+Four Seasons Hotel Beijing offers two full-day tours led by private guides – one to the Great Wall and the other featuring sights in the capital city.
+On the capital city excursion guests will visit Drum Tower and the Sanlitun area, and take a rickshaw ride.
+On either tour, guests will proceed chiefly by limousine and enjoy a local lunch, returning to the Hotel in the end for a special seasonal dinner.

 Four Seasons Hotel Beijing